heremaps/here-data-sdk-cpp/docs/authenticate.md

-# Authenticate to the HERE Platform
+# Authenticate to the HERE platform

 To authenticate to the HERE platform and start working with HERE Data SDK for C++, you need to get an access token.
 You can receive it using a [default token provider](#authenticate-using-a-default-token-provider), [project authentication](#authenticate-using-project-authentication), or [federated credentials](#authenticate-using-federated-credentials).

+> #### Note
-> Note: Keep your credentials secure and do not disclose them.
+> Keep your credentials secure and do not disclose them.
 Make sure that your credentials are not stored in a way that enables others to access them.

 ## Authenticate using a default token provider

 1. Get your platform credentials.

-   For instructions, see the [Register Your Application](https://developer.here.com/documentation/identity-access-management/dev_guide/topics/plat-token.html#step-1-register-your-application) section in the Identity & Access Management Developer Guide.
+   For instructions, see the [Register your application](https://developer.here.com/documentation/identity-access-management/dev_guide/topics/plat-token.html#step-1-register-your-application) section in the Identity & Access Management Developer Guide.

    You get the `credentials.properties` file.

 2. Initialize the authentification settings using the **here.access.key.іd** and **here.access.key.secret** from the `credentials.properties` file as `kKeyId` and `kKeySecret` respectively.

+   > #### Note
-   > Note: You can also retrieve your credentials from the `credentials.properties` file using the `ReadFromFile` method.
+   > You can also retrieve your credentials from the `credentials.properties` file using the `ReadFromFile` method.
 For more information, see the [related API documentation](https://developer.here.com/documentation/sdk-cpp/api_reference/classolp_1_1authentication_1_1_authentication_credentials.html#a6bfd8347ebe89e45713b966e621dccdd).

    ```cpp
    olp::authentication::Settings settings({kKeyId, kKeySecret});